rock-core/rock-and-syskit/source/workspace/add_packages.html.md

 package's test suite](../basics/day_to_day.html#test).
 The `<depend_optional
 …>` allows to [avoid building some dependencies within some builds](managing.html).

-If the package has been created for Rock specifically, the common practice is to put the `manifest.xml` file directly at the root of the package.
-For packages that already exist but are being integrated in Rock, the `manifest.xml` file should be saved in the package set under `manifests/package/name.xml` (e.g. `simulation/gazebo`'s manifest is saved in `manifests/simulation/gazebo.xml`).
-This is how dependencies to non-Rock packages should be declared as well.

 ## Declaring a package {#autobuild}